Feral-Jas/akka-cluster-playground-2022/README.md

 3. Built-in management of nodes and actors

 #### How to test
-1. sbt multi-jvm:test
+1. sbt (go to sbt shell)
+2. multi-jvm:test
-2. sbt multi-jvm:testOnly sample.distributeddata.DistributedConfigSpec
+3. multi-jvm:testOnly sample.distributeddata.DistributedConfigSpec

 #### How to run
 1. define program args